grimmpp/arduino-rc-transmitter/README.md

 * There is **RGB LED** below the **2.4G antenna** which shows if the transmitter is switched on and changes the color if it is connected.
 * After switching the transmitter on you have to calibrate the joysticks because their behavior depends on battery level.
 * The 2 button in the center are for choosing a profile out of the range from A to Z. It is up to the receive how to react on it.
-* If you press the 4 outter buttons at the same tinme you will land up in a **menu**.
+* If you press the 4 outer buttons at the same time you will land up in a **menu**.
 The menu contains **profiles** of different devices to connect to and it allows you to switch between them.
 * If the transmitter is connected to another device it will send it's status frequently.
 ```c++
 class NrfMessage : public ButtonValues {